The best Mac VPN in 2023

 However, the app window isn’t resizable, nor is the kill switch status shown on the home screen, both of which are a little annoying, especially when you consider that it’s not the case on Surfshark’s Windows app.
 But the Mac app shines through with its auto-connect functionality – something the Windows app doesn’t have.
 You can rest assured that you’ll be connected to a secure Surfshark server at all times.

-Surfshark sets itself apart from its competition with its unlimited simultaneous connections, making it an ideal pick for those that want to cover all the devices in their family plus share the same VPN subscription with their friends and coworkers.
+Surfshark sets itself apart from its competition with its unlimited simultaneous connections, making it an ideal pick for those who want to cover all the devices in their family plus share the same VPN subscription with their friends and coworkers.

 On the streaming front, the service is at par with industry leaders like NordVPN and ExpressVPN, unblocking everything I threw at it, from UK US Netflix libraries and BBC iPlayer to the more obscure platforms like 10Play.